The Clinical Trials Charter aims to set a standard of practice for those involved in clinical trials for Parkinson’s.

 - Commit to taking part in the trial until its completion whilst being aware that you can withdraw if I choose.

-- about your appointment or any visits to the trial centre.
+- about your appointments or any visits to the trial centre

-- Be aware of what experiences might occur and know to whom and how to report them if they happen.
+- Be aware of what experiences might occur and to whom these should be reported

-It will help future studies if you communicate with the trial team to:
+It will help future studies if you communicate with the trial team:

 - Share your opinion of the trial and the quality of care at the trial centre.